PeterHickman/spaghetti/README.md

 ### `dcpu`

-This load the assembly from `dbc` and runs it
+This loads the assembly from `dbc` and runs it

 ### `e`

-This combines the above two into a single command, so `./e fred.bas` will compile and run
+This combines the above two into a single command, so `./e fred.bas` will compile and run `fred.bas`

 ### `renum`

-Will renumber a basic source file
+Renumber a basic source file

 ### `runner`

-This runs the tests against the CPU I created
+Runs the tests against the CPU I created